VirtusLab/scala-cli/website/docs/commands/package.md

 Hello
 -->

 By default assemblies are self-executable, just like the default package format.
-With the argument ```--preamble=false``` you can build an assembly that just contains the JAR and does not contain any built-in Bash code, and therefore can be launched directly with Java and is more portable:
+With the `--preamble=false` option, you can build an assembly that just contains the JAR and does not contain any built-in Bash code, and therefore can be launched directly with Java and is more portable:

 <ChainedSnippets>